Skip to content

 positive aspects of microstock

-If you want people to buy your pictures you must communicate something with your images and they must be technically perfect as well.
-If you don’t know if your pictures are good enough don’t worry: after you upload them, an inspector will check all your images and decide if they are ok or not.
-If you want to reduce the number of images rejected remember that it’s fundamental to use a sturdy tripod to avoid micro-shakes and grainy pictures (it happens when you shoot with high ISO).
-But after all, I think that this is a positive aspect: rejections will definitely help you to improve and become more professional.
+If you want people to buy your pictures, you must communicate something with your images, and they must also be technically perfect.
+If you don’t know if your pictures are good enough, don’t worry: after you upload them, an inspector will check all your images and decide whether they are ok.
+If you want to reduce the number of images rejected, remember that it’s fundamental to use a sturdy tripod to avoid blurred images or noisy pictures (it happens when you shoot with high ISO).
+But after all, I think this is a positive aspect: rejections will help you improve and become more professional.

 It takes some time to upload your images